UofABioinformaticsHub/Biotech7005/Practicals/IntroBash_1.md

 ### Important

-Although we haven't directly discovered it yet, a Linux-based file system such as Ubuntu or Mac OS-X is also *case-sensitive*, whilst Windows is not.
+*Although we haven't directly discovered it yet, a Linux-based file system such as Ubuntu or Mac OS-X is also *case-sensitive*, whilst Windows is not.
-For example, the command `PWD` is completely different to `pwd` and if `PWD` is the name of a command which has been defined in your shell, you will get completely different results than from the intended `pwd` command.
+For example, the command `PWD` is completely different to `pwd` and if `PWD` is the name of a command which has been defined in your shell, you will get completely different results than from the intended `pwd` command.*

 ### Looking at the Contents of a Directory

 There is another built-in command `ls` that we can use to **list** the contents of a directory.
+This is a way to get our familiar folder view in the terminal.
 Enter the `ls` command as it is and it will print the contents of the current directory.
 ```
 ls
 ```

+This is the list of files that we normally see in our graphical folder view.
+Check using this method if you'd like.

 Alternatively, we can specify which directory we wish to view the contents of, without having to change into that directory.
 We simply type the `ls` command, followed by a space, then the directory we wish to view the contents of.